 Nationals of all countries planning to stay for more than 30 days in Indonesia have to apply for the appropriate visa at an overseas Indonesian consulate or embassy before their departure.

-Local laws require that you must be able show your valid travel document (eg, passport) at any time when required to do so by an immigration office.
-We recommend taking a clear photocopy of your passport photo page, and visa (after arriving), to carry with you.
+Local laws require that you must always carry identification.
+We recommend taking a clear photocopy of your passport photo page and photo of your visa (after arriving), to carry with you.

 Street food snack = 2,000 IDR

 Bottle of beer in a bar = 20,000 IDR

 Drinking tap water isn't recommended in Indonesia.
 For environmental reasons, try to avoid buying bottled water.
 Fill a reusable water bottle or canteen with filtered water.
 Ask your leader where filtered water can be found, some hotels we stay in may have drinking water available.
 It's also advisable to avoid ice in drinks and peel fruit and vegetables before eating.